The most common pushchair faults, you should know about as a new mum

-It’s important that whatever pushchair you decide to buy for your baby, has to be able to recline promised by the manufacturer.
+It’s important that whatever pushchair you decide to buy for your baby, has to be able to recline properly as promised by the manufacturer.

 A common defect in handlebars is that they may become very stiff and difficult to adjust for the comfort of a variety of users.